TokaShple/Ecommerce/README.md

 # Ecommerce
 Ecommerce Project
-This is a simple social media app built using MongoDB, Express.js, and Node.js.
-It allows users to create posts, like and comment on posts, and authenticate using a secure login system.
+ This is a web application is built using MongoDB, Express.js, and Node.js, allowing for easy product searches and ordering.
+It is secure and provides a safe shopping experience.

 Back-End Components The back-end components of the app include:
 Node.js and Express for building the API